What is Life Insurance?

 When you take out a mortgage or have children your family’s finances may be vulnerable to a loss of income resulting from an unexpected injury, illness or death.

-On the other hand, as you approach retirement you are more likely to have accumulated assets, including superannuation savings, and paid off liabilities and your children are more likely to have left home.
+On the other hand, as you approach retirement you are more likely to have accumulated assets, including superannuation savings, and paid-off liabilities and your children are more likely to have left home.
 This can mean that your need for life or permanent disability insurance is reduced as you get older.
-However there are also many reasons why you may have insurance cover in your 50s and 60s.
+However, there are also many reasons why you may have insurance cover in your 50s and 60s.

 Can I have multiple Life and TPD insurance policies?